Fields of study

 Papers in reviewing process

-- Thewissen, S., Van Vliet, O. (2015) “Competing with the dragon: Employment and wage effects of Chinese trade competition in 17 sectors across 18 OECD countries“, Oxford INET Working Paper Series no. 2015-08 (conditional accept in Political Science Research & Methods)
+- Thewissen, S., Van Vliet, O. (2015) “Competing with the dragon: Employment and wage effects of Chinese trade competition in 17 sectors across 18 OECD countries“, Oxford INET Working Paper Series no. 2015-08 (accepted conditional on running replication tests in Political Science Research & Methods)

 China’s rapid rise on the global economic stage has substantial and unequal employment and wage effects in advanced industrialised democracies given China’s large volume of low-wage labour.
 Thus far, these effects have not been analysed in the comparative political economy literature.
 Building on pooled time‐series data, we analyse the effects of Chinese trade competition across 17 sectors in 18 countries.
 We devote attention to a new channel, increased competition from China in foreign export markets.
 Our empirical findings reveal overall employment declines in sectors more exposed to Chinese imports.
 Furthermore, effects on wages and employment are not equally shared across skill levels.
 For the high skilled, Chinese competition yields neutral or positive effects whilst the low skilled bear the brunt.

 - Nolan, B., Roser, M., Thewissen, S. (2016) “GDP per capita versus median household income: What gives rise to divergence over time?”
 LIS Working Paper Series no. 672.
-Also available as Oxford INET Working Paper Series no. 2016-03 (revise & resubmit to Review of Income and Wealth).
+Also available as Oxford INET Working Paper Series no. 2016-03 (conditional accept in Review of Income and Wealth).

 Divergence between the evolution of GDP per capita and the income of a “typical” household as measured in household surveys is giving rise to a range of serious concerns, especially in the USA.
 This paper investigates the extent of that divergence and the factors that contribute to it across 27 OECD countries, using data from OECD National Accounts and the Luxembourg Income Study.
 While GDP per capita has risen faster than median household income in most of these countries over the period these data cover, the size of that divergence varied very substantially, with the USA a clear outlier.
 The paper distinguishes a number of factors contributing to such a divergence, and finds wide variation across countries in the impact of the various factors.
 Further, both the extent of that divergence and the role of the various contributory factors vary widely over time for most of the countries studied.
 These findings have serious implications for the monitoring and assessment of changes in household incomes and living standards over time.

-- Thewissen, S., Rueda, D. (2016) “Automation and the welfare state: Technological change as a determinant of redistribution preferences“, Oxford INET Working Paper Series no. 2016-02 (revise & resubmit to Comparative Political Studies)
+- Thewissen, S., Rueda, D. (2016) “Automation and the welfare state: Technological change as a determinant of redistribution preferences“, Oxford INET Working Paper Series no. 2016-02 (accepted conditional on running replication tests in Comparative Political Studies)

 Technological change is widely considered to be a key driver of the economic and occupational structure of affluent countries.
 Current advances in information technology have led to a significant substitution of routine work by capital, while occupations with abstract or interpersonal manual task structures are complemented or unaffected.
 We develop a simple theoretical framework in which individuals in routine task-intensive occupations prefer public insurance against the increased risk of future income loss resulting from automation.
 Moreover, we contend that this relation will be stronger for richer individuals who have more to lose from automation.
 We focus on the role of occupational elements of risk exposure and challenge some general interpretations of the determinants of redistribution preferences.
 We test the implications of our theoretical framework with survey data for 17 European countries between 2002 and 2012.
 We find vulnerability to automation to be more significant than other occupational risks emphasized in the literature.